Strength Training with Kettlebells: Your Multitool for Improved Movement

 4. Build resilience to stress

-From a natural everyday breath to a long exhale, in The Yard’s recovery class, you will build a tool belt of breath patterns; let’s say your rest days will never be boring.
+From a natural everyday breath to a long exhale, in The Yard’s workout recovery class, you will build a tool belt of breath patterns; let’s say your rest days will never be boring.
 These tools are vital in both active recovery techniques and stress recovery workouts.

 Movement: Functional Recovery for Everyday Athletes